Buy Organic Fruit Trees—Grown With Love

 Why buy locally grown fruit trees?

-At Carr’s Organic Fruit Tree Nursery (our on-farm nursery), we don’t offer deliveries, only pick-up from the farm or local markets.
+At Carr’s Fruit Tree Nursery (our on-farm nursery), we don’t offer deliveries, only pick-up from the farm or local markets.

 That might seem like we’re doing ourselves out of business, but we have a good reason.
 We think trees will thrive best if they’re transplanted into a similar climate to the one where they start their lives.